Interview with an Octopus by T Newfields

-Willy is a slick, grey octopus in the Persian Gulf.
+Willy is an emotionally-impaired octopus from the Persian Gulf.
 Born in an abandoned tanker three years after the First Gulf War, he roams the murky waters between Oman and Kuwait.
-Now a patriarch by cephalopod standards, most of the time he sulks looking for food or protecting his turf.
-This interview was conducted near the bilge tank of a sunken warship off the Strait of Hormuz shortly after Willy finished devouring some small fries.
-The interview was cut short when Willy caught sight of an intruder.
+A patriarch by cephalopod standards, he sulks along the shallow waters in search of food.
+This interview was conducted in the bilge tank of a sunken warship off the Strait of Hormuz while Willy was devouring some small fries.

 Q: So how's life these days?